Springfield, Illinois: Education

 Springfield is currently home to six public and private high schools.

-The Springfield public school district is District No. 186.
+The majority of Springfield is within the District No. 186.
 District 186 operates 24 elementary schools and an early learning center, (pre-K).
 District 186 operates three high schools, Lanphier High School, Springfield High School and Springfield Southeast High School, which replaced Feitshans High School in 1967, and five middle schools.
+Some portions of Springfield are in the Ball-Chatham Community Unit School District 5, the Community Unit School District 16, the Pleasant Plains Community Unit School District 8 the Rochester Community Unit School District 3A, the Riverton Community Unit School District 14 and the Williamsville Community Unit School District 15.
+By 2019, increasing numbers of residents were moving to school districts on the outskirts instead of D186.

 Springfield's Sacred Heart-Griffin High School is a city Catholic high school.
 Other area high schools include Calvary Academy and Lutheran High School.
 Ursuline Academy was a second Catholic high school founded in 1857, first as an all-girls school, and converted to co-ed in 1981.
 The school was closed in 2007.

 Springfield hosts one University.
 The University of Illinois Springfield (UIS, formerly Sangamon State University), which is located on the southeast side of the city.

 Springfield is also home to a junior college Lincoln Land Community College, located just south of UIS.
 From 1875 to 1976, Springfield was also home to Concordia Theological Seminary.
 The seminary was moved back to its original home of Fort Wayne, Indiana, and the campus now serves as the Illinois Department of Corrections Academy.

 The city is home to the Springfield campus of the Southern Illinois University School of Medicine, which includes Simmons Cancer Institute in Springfield's Medical District.